jimchen2/EECS-149-Final-Project/Setting Up Rasp Pi OS.md

 ```
 ## Adding a Sanity Check

 When I tried using nmap to find the ip to ssh into it returned dozens of addresses and I couldn't find the appropriate one.

-To make a sanity check to see if Rasp Pi is connected to wifi, I added another service
+To make a sanity check to see if Rasp Pi is connected to wifi, I added another service, I post the ip address online every minute

 ```
 [Unit]
 Description=Send notification to webhook.site